 Do you need both forms?

 Most employers providing benefits must file both forms.
 The requirement depends on your specific circumstances.
-You need P11D forms if employees receive benefits worth over £8,500.
+You need P11D forms if you provide any taxable benefits to employees (there is no minimum earnings threshold).

 You need a P11D(b) if Class 1A National Insurance is due.
 Some employers may need to declare zero liability.
 This happens when no Class 1A contributions are payable.